 All the learning and lessons and socio-emotional lessons are great.
 You know what’s also great?
 FUN.
 Traveling with kids around the world and learning about other cultures, foods, and places is just fun.
 Kids are delighted about stories from around the world ranging from Greek mythology to Hindu morality tales.

 I hope my kids can have fun with it, and that we can make wonderful family memories through those travels, real and virtual.
 And you know what?
 It’s not just fun for them.
 It’s fun for me, too.
 In a culture that sometimes ignores the needs of the mom, that’s important.
 Even if they got nothing out of it (which is clearly not true), it still matters that it’s enjoyable for me.
 I love seeing my kids explore and learn and be excited and meet new people.
 I love seeing the world with my family, and that right there is one of the best reasons to travel with kids.

 Everyone has a story.
 And no story is the same.
 When traveling with kids, either through virtual travel or real-life travel, we get to be witnesses to those stories.
 And by hearing and seeing those other stories, we can imagine ourselves in them.
 We can think of what it would be like to be in that situation, with those circumstances, and with that background.

-It it this, perhaps more than anything else, that I hope my children learn from the world.
+Maybe more than anything else, I hope my children learn empathy from travel.